steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Curation">Curation</span>

-Up to 25% of the reward for each publication goes to the people who voted on it.
+Up to 25% of the reward for each post goes to the people who voted on it.
 These people are called Curators.

 The more Steem Power you have in your account, the more your upvotes will be worth, and the more potential curation rewards you can earn!